Beyond CPAP: Uncovering the Roots of Sleep Apnea

 Mineral Repletion

-Key nutrients like retinol (vitamin A), magnesium, copper, and B vitamins are essential for mitochondrial energy production and repair.
+Key nutrients such as retinol (vitamin A), magnesium, copper, and B vitamins are essential for mitochondrial energy production and repair.
+Without them, breathing regulation falters.

 Close-up of a red light therapy panel, illustrating how red and infrared light support mitochondrial function and melatonin production to improve sleep quality.